E-CAM/E-CAM-Library/Classical-MD-Modules/modules/lammps_ops/readme.rst

 In this module we present the source code for the integration of OPS with LAMMPS as well as a benchmark for of a simple test case to show the impact on the performance due to OPS overhead.

-The integration with LAMMPS has been developed by Jan Hendrick and consists of a Python script where the number of time steps per frame has to be specified (see below for the link to the source file).
+The integration with LAMMPS has been developed by Jan-Hendrick Prinz (https://github.com/jhprinz) and consists of a Python script where the number of time steps per frame has to be specified (see below for the link to the source file).

 .. references would be nice here...